hugcamrom/WSAA-project/README.md

 ## 🧭 Overview

 The Shopping Tracker is a web-based application that allows users to manage a shared household shopping list.
-The project was created for the *Web Services and Applications* module at ATU under the guidance of [Andrew Beatty](https://www.atu.ie/).
+The project was created for the *Web Services and Applications* module at ATU under the guidance of Lecturer [Andrew Beatty](https://www.atu.ie/).

 It demonstrates key concepts such as: